mpwillson/btlib/README.md

     Documentation on the BT API is available in docbook format and HTML, also downloadable from https://hydrus.org.uk.

-    BT is dependent on very little, but it does require the gcc compiler and GNU make.
+    BT is dependent on very little, but it does require a C compiler and GNU make.

 ## BUGS
     On all platforms, shared file handling is clunky.